Wissam Ben Yedder: Monaco

 In 2022–23, Ben Yedder did not score until his sixth match, concluding a 3–0 win at Reims on 18 September 2022; he followed this with a hat-trick in a 4–1 home win over Nantes on 2 October.
 The following 15 January, he added another treble in the first half of a 7–1 victory over visitors Ajaccio; the result made Monaco the only team apart from PSG to have two players with 10 goals or more for the season, namely himself and Breel Embolo.
 On 11 February, he scored twice in a 3–1 home win over leaders PSG, ending the season with 19 goals, joint seventh best in the league.

 On the first day of the 2023–24 Ligue 1 season, with Adi Hütter as new manager after Monaco had failed to qualify for Europe, Ben Yedder scored twice in a 4–2 win at Clermont.
 His second goal of the game was his 100th for the club, putting him third behind Delio Onnis and Lucien Cossou in Monaco's all-time rankings.
 Hütter continued to play Ben Yedder in spite of the player being charged by the French judiciary days before the start of the season.
 Ben Yedder scored in his final game for the club in a 4–0 win against Nantes on 19 May 2024.

-On 25 May 2024, it was announced that Ben Yedder would be released by Monaco at the end of his contract (30 June 2024) after five seasons.
-He left the club with 118 goals in 201 appearances, making him Monaco's second all-time top goalscorer after Onnis.
+On 25 May 2024, it was announced that Ben Yedder would be released by Monaco at the end of his contract on 30 June, having spent five seasons with the side.
+He left Monaco with 118 goals in 201 appearances, making him Monaco's second all-time top goalscorer after Onnis.

+Later career

+In April 2025, Ben Yedder joined Iranian club Sepahan.
+He later signed with Turkish side Sakaryaspor in September 2025.
+In January 2026, he joined Botola Pro club Wydad AC on a six-month contract, with an option to extend for an additional year.